NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 ## Philippians 2:5-7

-> Have this mind among yourselves, which is yours in Christ Jesus, 6 who, though **he was in the form of God**, did not count equality with God a thing to be grasped, 7 but emptied himself, by taking the form of a servant, being born in the likeness of men.
+> Have this mind among yourselves, which is yours in Christ Jesus, 6 who, though he was in the form of God, did not count equality with God a thing to be grasped, 7 but emptied himself, by taking the form of a servant, being born in the likeness of men.

 Jesus has the form of God, being fully of the same substance as God the Father.
 He did not have the same status position as the Father and didn't grasp for that, but he emptied himself of the status that he did have to take on the lowliest status, that of a slave.
 He did this by taking on the substance of a human along with his divine substance, and to live a life of service.